MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/geoposition-class.md

 ---
-title: "Geoposition Class | Microsoft Docs" ms.author: "pablocan"
+title: Geoposition Class | Microsoft Docs
+description: Describes the Geoposition class and Android and iOS and provides the class' constructor, static methods, and properties. ms.author: pablocan
 ---

 # Geoposition Class